-Huskies are very good with kids and are naturally friendly, gentle, and love human interaction.
+Huskies are very good with kids.
+They are naturally friendly, gentle, and love human interaction.
 Huskies puppies can be mouthy so caution should be taken when the kids are with puppies.

 Husky Temperament & Characteristics

 Huskies are often misinterpreted due to their wolf/guard dog-like appearance, leading people to believe they are a “dangerous type” of dog.

 This could not be further from the truth…